Chagas disease

 • Background

-TransmissionT. cruzi is primarily transmitted by infected triatomine insect vectors ('kissing bugs') - see life cycle.2 Triatomine bugs are found in housing with earthen/adobe walls/floors, and most species feed nocturnally.
-Triatomine bugs acquire the infection via blood meals from infected humans or animals, and transmit the infection through taking a blood meal and releasing trypomastigotes in faeces, contaminating the bite wound.
+TransmissionT. cruzi is primarily transmitted by infected triatomine insect vectors ('kissing bugs') - see life cycle.2 Triatomine bugs are found in housing with earthen walls/floors, and most species feed nocturnally.
+Triatomine bugs transmit the infection through taking a blood meal and releasing trypomastigotes in faeces, contaminating the bite wound.
 Trypomastigotes can also enter the host through intact mucosal membranes (e.g. oral mucosa, conjunctivae).
-Transmission can also occur vertically (during pregnancy/birth, causing congenital disease),3 and through blood transfusion, solid organ or bone marrow transplant, laboratory accidents, and ingestion of food or liquid contaminated with faeces of infected triatomine bugs.1,4
+Other modes of transmission include vertical (during pregnancy/birth causing congenital disease),3 and through blood transfusion, solid organ or bone marrow transplant, laboratory accidents, and ingestion of food or liquid contaminated with faeces of infected triatomine bugs.1,4

 Epidemiology - Chagas disease is endemic in rural areas of Mexico, Central and South America, and associated with overcrowding and poverty.
-Countries endemic for Chagas include Argentina, Belize, Bolivia, Brazil, Chile, Columbia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Uruguay and Venezuela.1 T cruzi is endemic in vectors and wildlife reservoirs across the Americas - from the southern parts of the US to Argentina.2 The WHO estimates more than 100 million people are at risk of infection,1 and there were an estimated 10.5 million cases of Chagas disease in 2023.5 Prevalence has decreased in endemic countries since 1990 with vector control strategies, however non-endemic regions have experienced an increase due to global movement and migration.5 A 2016 systematic review of Chagas screening in migrants found equal or higher prevalence compared to source country estimates.6
+Countries endemic for Chagas include Argentina, Belize, Bolivia, Brazil, Chile, Columbia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Uruguay and Venezuela.1 T cruzi is endemic in vectors and wildlife reservoirs across the Americas, from the southern parts of the US to Argentina.2 WHO estimates more than 100 million people are at risk of infection,1 and there were an estimated 10.5 million cases of Chagas disease in 2023.5 Prevalence has decreased in endemic countries since 1990 with vector control strategies, however non-endemic regions have experienced an increase due to global movement and migration.5,6 A 2016 systematic review of Chagas screening in migrants found equal or higher prevalence compared to source country estimates,7 and American Heart Association guidelines on Chagas cardiomyopathy note the vast majority of cases occur in immigrants.6

 Clinical presentation